 FLEX can stand on its own or can be laid on top of methods such as SAFe® (either to enhance it or to use it as a guideline).
 If you are doing SAFe or considering it, see the SAFe® and FLEX page.

 FLEX is based on the reality that how to do business development with a software component is reasonably well known now.
 The challenge is getting people to do what will work.
 Just saying “follow this” doesn’t work.
 To improve an organization’s methods, one must attend to:

 FLEX takes what is known and provides a way to make a customized roadmap for a company’s transition.
 FLEX is not limited to any one approach but incorporates what works from all other methods.
 FLEX’s power is in how it makes those practices available to the current context in which it is being used.

 One of the key aspects of FLEX that differentiates it from frameworks such as SAFe, LeSS, DAD and Nexus is that it is not just a framework but more of a way of thinking and an approach to manifesting improvement.

 FLEX acknowledges that people need something concrete and well-defined in order to start.
 At the same time, taking an all-in all-the-way approach to a predefined method has the following disadvantages:

 You should undertake an Agile engagement in an Agile manner.
 That is, do something small, learn, adjust, do something more.
 This eliminates this seeming dilemma by providing people in the organization a straightforward, well-defined improvement step to begin with.
 Once enough progress has been done, the next step can be defined.
 While FLEX does require someone with experience to guide you, you can quickly learn how to guide yourself since it is based on principles and laws of software development.
 Once these are understood, you can determine your own path.
-See The Differentiators of FLEX for more.
+See How FLEX is different from Agile Approaches for more.